upa/unvme/README.md

     $ test/unvme-test 0a:00.0 0b:00.0

-Commands under test/nvme may also be invoked individually, e.g.:
+The commands under test/nvme may also be invoked individually, e.g.:

     $ test/nvme/nvme_identify 0a:00.0
     $ test/nvme/nvme_get_features 0a:00.0